pattonsgirl/CS4900-AppSoftwareDev/DB_Design/1A_Assignment_ConceptualModel.md

 ## Deliverable(s)

 Submit to the assignment repository on GitHub.
-Your README must include:
+Your file must include:

 - Define the following common conceptual model terms:
 	- Purpose of a conceptual model